 This post is also available in: Español

-The Good Practices Guide for the Protection and Promotion of the Rights of Children on the Move in the Americas presents good practices that contribute to the comprehensive development, well-being, and protection of the rights of children and adolescents on the move.
-The Guide showcases 11 experiences in a wide range of areas, such as social protection, education, health, migration personnel training and awareness, measures against trafficking and smuggling, protection of unaccompanied children and family reunification, information and data collection, and solutions to the lack of documentation, among others.
-Each good practice case addresses the context of implementation, challenges, lessons learned, and recommendations for replication in different contexts.
+The Good Practices Guide for the Protection and Promotion of the Rights of Children on the Move in the Americas highlights effective approaches that support the development, well-being, and protection of the rights of migrant children and adolescents.
+It features 11 case studies across diverse areas, including social protection, education, health, migration staff training, anti-trafficking measures, protection of unaccompanied minors, family reunification, data collection, and solutions for documentation gaps.
+Each case details implementation context, challenges, lessons learned, and recommendations for replication.

-The Guide is a collaboration between the Inter-American Dialogue’s Education Program and the Organization of American States’ (OAS) Department of Social Inclusion.
-The Guide builds on the efforts of the Working Group for Migrant Children, convened by the Inter-American Dialogue since 2022, and on the commitments of the Declaration for the Protection and Integration of Migrant and Refugee Children and Adolescents in the Americas, adopted during the 53rd General Assembly of the Organization of American States (OAS) in 2023.
+This Guide is a joint effort of the Inter-American Dialogue’s Education Program and the OAS Department of Social Inclusion.
+It builds on the work of the Working Group for Migrant Children, convened by the Inter-American Dialogue since 2022, and the commitments of the 2023 OAS Declaration for the Protection and Integration of Migrant and Refugee Children and Adolescents in the Americas.